hsotoparada/home-prices-santiago-mr/README.md

 After confirming it, we will be able to inspect our Web Application by openning a browser under the Public DNS address provided for our **EC2** instance.

-In this case, the Web Application is accessible under the following URL: http://ec2-3-139-238-137.us-east-2.compute.amazonaws.com/
+In this case, the Web Application is temporally accessible under the following URL: http://ec2-3-139-238-137.us-east-2.compute.amazonaws.com/